fishinwind/workshop/rst/Classes/class-18.rst

     # or
     hist(log(df$expression))

-You can make these look a lot nicer with ggplot2
+You can make these look a lot nicer with ggplot2.

+**Hist** does not work with ggplot, you'll have to use the ggplot2 machinery for that.

 Exercise
 ========

-Make a histogram using ggplot and separate out cases from controls either by **facet**.
+Make a histogram using ggplot and separate cases from controls either by **facet** or by **fill**.

 .. raw:: pdf